torvalds/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

 Downloading the sources using a packages archive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-People new to compiling Linux often assume downloading an archive via the
+People new to compiling GNU/Linux often assume downloading an archive via the
-front-page of https://kernel.org is the best approach to retrieve Linux'
+front-page of https://kernel.org is the best approach to retrieve GNU/Linux'
 sources.
 It actually can be, if you are certain to build just one particular
 kernel version without changing any code.
 Thing is: you might be sure this will
 be the case, but in practice it often will turn out to be a wrong assumption.